s3ql/s3ql/rst/umount.rst

 The :program:`umount.s3ql` command accepts the following options:

-.. pipeinclude:: python ../bin/umount.s3ql --help
+.. pipeinclude:: python3 ../bin/umount.s3ql --help
    :start-after: show this help message and exit

-If, for some reason, the `umount.sql` command does not work, the file system can also be unmounted with `fusermount -u -z`.
+If, for some reason, the `umount.s3ql` command does not work, the file system can also be unmounted with `fusermount -u -z`.
 Note that this command will return immediately and the file system may continue to upload data in the background for a while longer.